 With the release of the upcoming gTLDs coming into the domain marketplace, they’ll make for interesting times ahead in terms of the buying and selling of domain names for all extensions.

 However, seeing the past release of other non-.com gTLDs, there is really not too much concern for .com domains, especially premium .com domains.

 My guess is that .com domains will increase in value, but again, that is only a wild, left-field guess and roll of the dice.

-But one thing for sure is that there will be winners and losers on both sides of the gTLD fence.
+But one thing for sure is that winners and losers will be on both sides of the gTLD fence.

 I hope the resources provided above will help you make an educated and informed decision when it comes to buying, leasing, or renting a premium .com domain name.

-No matter what happens in the future, always remember to do you due diligence before signing any lease agreements, reading all terms and conditions thoroughly and carefully.
+No matter what happens in the future, always remember to do your due diligence before signing any lease agreements, reading all terms and conditions thoroughly and carefully.